-- Supervisors are responsible for identifying assessors.
-These need to be approved or rejected by the student's advisor, who then informs the Graduate School. - Supervisors are responsible for organising with the student and the assessors a suitable time, date and place for the appraisal to take place. - Supervisors are responsible for clearly indicating to the student the scope and length of the appraisal report/presentation and the necessary preparation time.
-They should give appropriate guidance on format/style/content before and during preparation. - Many supervisors find the writing of the student report is assisted by the student's familiarisation with the relevant background papers and asking students to write a literature review on which they receive feedback at the beginning of their studies. - Supervisors are responsible for ensuring that the assessors receive the student's report and the appraisal documents at least 10 days prior to the meeting.
-Note that for supervisors of iCASE award studentships this will include the placement plan and objectives agreed with the student and the supervisor at the partner organisation to be considered (normally) at the year 1 appraisal. - Supervisors should attend the appraisal although the interview is conducted by the assessors.
+- Supervisors are responsible for identifying assessors. - Supervisors are responsible for organising with the student and the assessors a suitable time, date and place for the appraisal to take place. - Supervisors are responsible for clearly indicating to the student the scope and length of the appraisal report/presentation and the necessary preparation time.
+They should give appropriate guidance on format/style/content before and during preparation. - Many supervisors find the writing of the student report is assisted by the student's familiarisation with the relevant background papers and asking students to write a literature review on which they receive feedback at the beginning of their studies. - Supervisors should ensure that the assessors receive the student's report and the appraisal documents at least 10 days prior to the meeting via PgR Manager.
+Note that for supervisors of iCASE award studentships the report should include the placement plan and objectives agreed with the student and the supervisor at the partner organisation to be considered (normally) at the year 1 appraisal. - Supervisors should attend the appraisal meeting although the interview is conducted by the assessors.
 Supervisors are present to support the student and are not expected to actively participate.
-It is valuable to see how their students perform in order to offer advice and it is also important that they inform the assessors of any special circumstances and that they see the assessment is fair. - Supervisors should ensure that both they and the student have completed form 1 before the meeting and should make the form available to the assessors at the end of the interview.
+It is valuable to see how their students perform in order to offer advice and it is also important that they inform the assessors of any special circumstances and that they see the assessment is fair.

+• Supervisors should ensure that both they and the student have completed their reports in PgR Manager before the meeting.
+The reports will be available to the assessors in PgR Manager.